 - Liquor stores are closed on Sundays in Texas.
 If you’d like a cocktail with your football game or on a Sunday beach picnic then you’ll need to plan accordingly.

-- There are multiple places on the island that offer golf cart rental, which can be a fun way to explore the island and move from beach to beach (while carrying all the beach gear!)
+- There are multiple places on the island that offer golf cart rentals, which can be a fun way to explore the island and move from beach to beach (while carrying all the beach gear!).
 It’s common to see them on the main road.

 - SPI is a great place for snowbirds.
 We visited in November/December…and our RV friends are hibernating here for 3 months again.
 The restaurants are still open with live music, etc (unlike other beach towns you may be familiar with) because wintering here has become so popular.

 - Surfing is easy and fun without a wet suit until about the end of November.
 While the boys still wanted to surf because it was in the 80s outside, the water temperature took a quick dive.
 If you have wet suits, I recommend bringing them…or renting from one of the surf lessons places on the island.